OpsMx/standard-isd-gitops/README.md

    and cd to the gitops-repo e.g. cd gitops-repo

 ## Specify inputs based on your environment and git-repo
+The installation process requires inputs such as the application version, git-repo details and so on.

 4. In the gitops-repo cloned to disk and edit install/inputcm.yaml.
 This should be updated with version of ISD, gitrepo and user details.
 5. Update Values.yaml as required, specifically, the ISD URL, SSO and gitops repo.
 NOTE: We recommend that we start with the defaults, updating just the URL and gitopsHalyard details and gradually adding SSO, external DBs, etc. while updating the installed instance

-6. Push all changes in the gitops-repo to git (git add; git commit;git push)
+6. Push all changes in the gitops-repo to git (git add -A; git commit -m"my changes";git push)

 7. Create a configmap for inputs and a service account as follows:
 - kubectl -n opsmx-isd apply -f install/inputcm.yaml